SayBuild.com

 * These calculations are based upon the assumptions you entered.
 Please note that rounding error may make a small difference in calculations.
 The accuracy of the calculation and the circumstances which you may qualify may result in different calculations.

-top of consumer lending page
+top of page

 Calculating the Numbers

-Your First Step: calculate how much house you can afford using the simple calculators below.
+Calculate how much house you can afford using the simple calculators below.

 This will help determine what type of home to buy and where to look.